 Not all credit cards are created equally.
 This is because different cards have different purposes and earnings structures.
-With this notion in mind, I have created a system that separates credit cards into five “tiers”.
-These tiers are based on annual fee, type of rewards, and number of perks.
+With this notion in mind, I have created a system that separates our plastic (and metal) purchasing tools into five card tiers.
+Tiers are based on annual fee, type of rewards, and number of perks.

 Most people start (or restart) at either Tier I or Tier II.
 This is important because you need a foundation to support cards from a higher tier.
 The foundation increases your average age accounts and chances to earn rewards for no annual fee.
 It also increases your credit score and chances of getting approved for higher tier cards.